tabonham/100_days_of_code/Log.md

 #R1D7
 I finished the React portion of the outdated FreeCodeCamp ( was not really feeling it ) The this.prop.whatever was soooo confusing.

+#R1D8
+Going back to basic so I don't reget basic HTML and CSS.
+LOL